Notodden - Full time

-You will get an oppertunity to attend the Notodden Blues Festival at the 21st of july as member of the festivals voluntary service.
+You will get an opportunity to attend the Notodden Blues Festival at the 21st of July as member of the festivals voluntary service.
 Attendance here is voluntary.

 The first obligatory meeting is set to Wednsday the 19th of August at 09.15 in the music building (Musikkbygget).

 There will be lectures every Wednsday from 09.15 until 17.00.

 In the weeks 41 and 46 there will be gatherings at Raulandsakademiet in Rauland on Wednsday and Thursday.

 This program is a rare opportunity for musicians who play in a band, write songs, or work with studio or music production to explore the musical and cultural universe of blues music with other musicians.
 The program starts at the Notodden Blues Festival, where you will meet your fellow students and be introduced to the blues!

 Throughout the program you will receive guidance from a team of teachers from Little Steven’s Blues School, and Norwegian blues artists Knut Reiersrud and Amund Maarud will hold master classes in the fall and spring semesters.